Datalog and Constraint Satisfaction with Infinite Templates: Datalog for -categorical structures

+Clearly, choosing $m=0$, this implies that $\phi$ holds in $\Gamma$.
 The base case of the induction is obvious, since atomic formulas are preserved under homomorphisms.
 Next, suppose that $\psi(v_1,\dots,v_m)$ is an $l$-bounded conjunction of a set of formulas $\Psi$.
 Then each formula in $\Psi$ either has at most $l$ free variables, or is quantifier-free.
 In both cases we can use the inductive hypothesis, and the inductive step follows directly.

 Assume that the formula $\psi(v_1,\dots,v_m)$ is of the form $\exists u_1,\dots,u_n. \, \chi(v_1,\dots,v_m,u_1,\dots,u_n)$.
 Since $\psi$ is from $L^{l,k}$, we know that $n+m \leq k$.
 If $m > l$, there is nothing to show.
 Otherwise, we choose $\chi$ and $n$ such that $n$ is largest possible.
 Therefore, $\chi$ is either an $l$-bounded conjunction or an atomic formula.
 We will use the inductive hypothesis for the formula $\chi(v_1,\dots,v_m,u_1,\dots,u_n)$.
 Let $h$ be a homomorphism in $\cal H$.
 We have to show that if $a_1,\dots,a_m$ are arbitrary elements from the domain of $h$ such that $A$ satisfies $\psi(a_1,\dots,a_m)$, then $\Gamma$ satisfies $\psi(h(a_1),\dots,h(a_m))$.